 R is a flexible, extensible statistical computing environment, but it is limited to single-core execution.
 Spark is a distributed computing environment which treats R as a first-class programming language.
 This course introduces data structures in R and their use in functional programming workflows relevant to data science.

-The course covers the initial steps in the data science process:
+The course covered the initial steps in the data science process:

 - extracting data from source systems

 - loading data into distributed file systems, distributed data warehouses, and NoSQL databases, i.e., ETL